Jesse Thaler: Education and research

 Thaler grew up in York, Maine, and attended high school at Phillips Exeter Academy, where he won the Cox Medal, an award for the top five in the graduating class.
 From 1998 to 2002, he pursued a physics major magna cum laude from Brown University, where he was a member of Phi Beta Kappa and a funk band.
 In 2006, Thaler earned a Ph.D. in physics from Harvard University under the supervision of Nima Arkani-Hamed.
 He went to Berkeley as a Miller Fellow before returning to New England to become a faculty member at the MIT Center for Theoretical Physics in 2010.
 He earned tenure in 2017 and was promoted to full professor in 2021.

-Since 2020 Thaler is inaugural Director of one of the inaugural NSF AI research institutes, the Institute for Artificial Intelligence and Fundamental Interactions, along with Deputy Director Mike Williams.
-IAIFI received $20 million in initial funding.
+Since 2020, Thaler has been the founding director of one of the inaugural NSF Institute for Artificial Intelligence and Fundamental Interactions, along with Deputy Director Mike Williams.

-Thaler focuses on fusing "techniques from QFT and machine learning to address outstanding questions in fundamental physics."
-He has made major contributions towards understanding the substructure of jets, the large collections of particles that are produced when two high-energy particles collide with one another in an experiment like the LHC.
-Thaler applies machine learning techniques to understand and interpret the large quantities of data experimentalists collect about these cascades of particles, which in turn can both further physicists' knowledge about the Standard Model of particle physics and has the potential to shed light on new physics.
+Thaler focuses on fusing "techniques from QFT and machine learning to address outstanding questions in fundamental physics" and has made major contributions towards understanding the substructure of jets of particles.
+His work uses machine learning to interpret the large quantities of data collected about jets produced at particle accelerators such as the Large Hadron Collider.

-In addition to his collider physics work, Thaler also helped design a dark matter experiment, ABRACADABRA, that looks for axions and is currently in operation.
+Thaler has also helped design a dark matter experiment, ABRACADABRA, which looks for axions and is currently in operation.

 Teaching and Mentoring

-Thaler has won multiple awards from MIT for his mentorship of students, including the Buechner Faculty Award for Undergraduate Advising (2013), the Buechner Faculty Award for Teaching (2014), and the Perkins Award for Excellence in Graduate Advising (2017), as well as the Certificate of Distinction for Excellence in Teaching from Harvard (2005).
-Many of his graduate students and postdocs have gone onto careers in academia, including as professors at MIT, UIUC, and the University of Michigan.
+Thaler has won multiple teaching and mentoring awards from MIT, including the Buechner Faculty Award for Undergraduate Advising (2013), the Buechner Faculty Award for Teaching (2014), and the Perkins Award for Excellence in Graduate Advising (2017), as well as the Certificate of Distinction for Excellence in Teaching from Harvard (2005).
 His former undergraduate research advisees include three Marshall Scholars.
 Along with colleague Mike Williams, Thaler also created and co-chairs a new interdisciplinary PhD program in physics, statistics, and data science since 2020.